StudyFrenchSpanish

 How effective is Duolingo?

-Is it really worth it or a total waste of time?
+Is it really worth it, or is it a total waste of time?
 What’s the difference between the free & plus plan?

-In this Duolingo review 2023, I’m here to write my honest assessment and explain its pros and cons in detail.
-This will help you make an informed decision and what to expect.
+In this Duolingo review 2024, I’m here to write my honest assessment and explain its pros and cons in detail.
+This will help you make an informed decision on what to expect.
 Let’s get the ball rolling!

 Table of Contents